nodejs/node/WORKING_GROUPS.md

 * Maintaining the [addon-examples](https://github.com/nodejs/node-addon-examples)
   GitHub repository, including code, issues and documentation.
-* Maintaining the C++ Addon API within the Node.js project, in subordination to the Node.js TSC.
+* Maintaining the C++ Addon API within the Node.js project, in subordination to the Node.js CTC.
-* Maintaining the Addon documentation within the Node.js project, in subordination to the Node.js TSC.
+* Maintaining the Addon documentation within the Node.js project, in subordination to the Node.js CTC.
 * Maintaining the _nan_ package in npm, releasing new versions as appropriate.
 * Messaging about the future of the Node.js and NAN interface to give the community advance notice of changes.